Home » How To Get Started

 How do You Get Certified and Licensed?

-In Wisconsin you must pay a Certification Fee to receive a current edition training manual: either in print form, an electronic PDF manual or online course (which includes a PDF manual) before you can become certified in any pest control category or subcategory.
+In Wisconsin you must pay a training Fee to receive a current edition training manual.
+The training manual comes in print form, an electronic PDF (commercial only) manual or online course (which includes a PDF manual).
+You need to pay the fee and get one of the three forms of the manual before you can become certified in any pest control category or subcategory.
 Need to review what “certification” means?
 Go to the main Certification page.

 ► For more information regarding the different pest control certification categories, see the different manuals on the Certification Categories page.